English Language

 Mission

-1. Achieving privilege in the area of Islamic studies within scientific paths based on a high level of expertise, and having highly-competent faculty members that contribute positively and efficiently to the educational process.
+1. Demonstrating excellence in the field of Islamic studies within scientific tracks based on high expertise and distinguished competencies that participate effectively in the educational process.

-5. Encouraging intellectual, cultural and technological movements in the department of Islamic Studies in accordance with the demands of modern times.
+6. Activating the intellectual, cultural and technical movement in the Islamic Studies Department to keep pace with the requirements of the times.

-6. Affirming the moderate Islamic identity and strengthening the spirit of religious national affiliation for students of the department specifically and the faculty in general.
+7. Consolidating the moderate Islamic - religious identity - and enhancing the spirit of religious and national affiliation in the hearts of the students of the department and college.

 Goals

-9. Contributing to scientific research in terms of academic guidance and scientific supervision on researchers.
+5- Serving scientific research in a distinguished manner through academic guidance and scientific supervision of male and female researchers.

 Vision